abs-tudelft/ArrowSAM/README.md

 The following paper describes the ArrowSAM format and its usage to speedup genomics pipelines.
 If you use ArrowSAM in your work, please cite the following paper.

 > Ahmad et al., (2020).
-"ArrowSAM: In-Memory Genomics Data Processing Using Apache Arrow
+"ArrowSAM: In-Memory Genomics Data Processing Using Apache Arrow",
 > *ICCAIS*. [doi.org/10.1109/ICCAIS48893.2020.9096725](https://doi.org/10.1109/ICCAIS48893.2020.9096725)

 This repo contains following three components: